-How to choose the proper fur coat size

 How to choose the proper fur coat size to look fashionable?

 Nowadays fur coats follow the general fashion trends for each season which means you’re likely to fall for a boyfriend style or a belted fit and flare fur coat.
-Unlike the fabric coats, which can fit loose or snug or tight depending on your preference, the proper fit for fur coats fit is snugly.
+Unlike the fabric coats, which can fit loose or snug or tight depending on your preference, the proper fit for fur coats is snugly.
 Due to the fluffy texture, only a fur coat fitting snugly and “sitting” right on your body will give you the fashionable look you are going for.
-And this applies to all types and styles, which means that a real fur boyfriend style should be fitting you well on the shoulders without being oversized, a wrap fur coat should be fitting you well on shoulders and waist, an a-line fur coat should be fitting you well on the chest.
+And this applies to all types and styles, which means that a real fur boyfriend style coat should be fitting you well on the shoulders without being oversized, a wrap fur coat should be fitting you well on shoulders and waist, an a-line fur coat should be fitting you well on the chest.

 How to choose the proper fur coat size to be comfortable?

 The second and most important reason to carefully determine the proper fur coat size for you is comfort.
 You might feel super comfortable in an oversized teddy bear coat but this won’t work for a real fur coat.
 Most of the real fur coats, especially the long or the thick ones, are heavier than your typical winter coat which can result to difficulty in movement.
 An ill-fitting fur coat will be uncomfortable and non functional.
 Plus, keep in mind that apart from the disadvantages of a larger size, the disadvantages of a smaller size are quite serious: a tight fur coat will lead to fur damage or seam break due to pressure.